WNFM (TV): History

-This channel began on January 11, 1995 as a WB affiliate.
-It aired exclusively on MediaOne channel 10 (then Southwest Florida's cable provider) and was not available over-the-air.
+This channel began on January 11, 1995, as an affiliate of The WB.
+It was carried exclusively on MediaOne channel 10 (then Southwest Florida's cable provider) and was not available over-the-air.
 It used the fictional call letters "WSWF" (for Southwest Florida) and was branded as "WB 10".
 In March 1998, WSWF switched affiliations with WTVK (now WXCW) and became a UPN affiliate.

-However, anyone in the market that did not have cable could not get "TV 10" as it was later called, so UPN made an affiliation deal with low-powered WEVU-LP which would allow for additional coverage over-the-air.
+However, anyone in the market that did not have cable could not get "TV 10" as it was later called, so UPN made an affiliation deal with low-power station WEVU-LP which would allow for additional coverage over-the-air.
 Several months later, WEVU owner Caloosa Television made a deal with MediaOne to have the cable system take over programming of the off-air station on analog VHF channel 7.

 MediaOne then discarded the faux WSWF call letters in favor of WEVU-LP (already in use officially as assigned by the FCC) and adopted the on-air moniker "UPN 8" after changing its cable channel to that location (previously used by over-the-air WEVU).
 MediaOne replaced the over-the-air station's non-network programming with its own thus unifying the UPN affiliates in the market.
 During this period, the network could also be seen in Naples on low-powered WBSP-LP on VHF channel 9 because this translator repeated WEVU-LP's weak signal to the market's southern locations.

-The working relationship lasted until midnight on September 1, 2004 shortly after Holston Valley Broadcasting (then owner of over-the-air WEVU-LP) struck a deal for carriage of the station on DirecTV.
+The working relationship lasted until midnight on September 1, 2004, shortly after Holston Valley Broadcasting (then owner of over-the-air WEVU-LP) struck a deal for carriage of the station on DirecTV.
 However, this forced VHF channel 7 to seek UPN programming via microwave from UPN owned-and-operated station WTOG in St. Petersburg, Florida.
 Eventually, Comcast merged with MediaOne and took over as the area's cable provider.
 The company continued to operate the UPN affiliate on cable channel 8 which resumed using fictional call letters, "WNFM".